yuuki2022/Translation/README.md

 to setup translation model

 ## Client configuation
-1. Open `OnlineTranslation/OnlineTranslation.pro`, if everything goes well, you can build and run this project.
+1. Open `OnlineTranslation/OnlineTranslation.pro` in `Qt Creator`, if everything goes well, you can build and run this project.

 ## Usage